 Lichen sclerosus (LS) is a chronic inflammatory dermatosis that results in white plaques with epidermal atrophy and scarring.
 Lichen sclerosus has both genital and extragenital presentations and also goes by the names lichen sclerosus et atrophicus (dermatological literature), balanitis xerotica obliterans (glans penis presentation), and kraurosis vulvae (older description of vulvar presentation).
 An increased risk of squamous cell carcinoma may exist in genital disease, but the precise increase in risk and what cofactors (human papillomavirus infection or prior radiotherapy) may be involved are not yet completely defined.
+In patients who have been treated for vulvar cancer, the presence or absence of lichen sclerosus does not appear to affect the timing of recurrence.
 In large series, genital presentations, both vulvar and penile, outnumber extragenital reports by more than 5:1.

 The population rate is unknown.
 Male genital lichen sclerosus is seen almost exclusively in uncircumcised or incompletely circumcised men and boys.
 The rate of circumcision in a given population would thus influence the rate in this subset.